chris5zk/NYCU_3DCV_2024/README.md

 ## How to run?

 1. Generate the multi-view stereo iamges from One-2-3-45.
+The results will save in `One-2-3-45/exp/`

    ``` python
    cd One-2-3-45